tm-LBenson/astro-blog-tm-lbenson/src/blogs/Fixing-BrowserRouter-Issues-On-Netlify.md

 ## Additional Setup for Vite (Optional)

-In this section, we will focus on the specific steps required to ensure proper setup of a React app with BrowserRouter routing on Netlify when using Vite as your build tool.
-By following these instructions, you'll make sure the \_redirects file is included in the dist folder during the build process.
+In this section, we will focus on the steps required to ensure the proper setup of a React app with BrowserRouter routing on Netlify when using Vite as your build tool.
+By following these instructions, you'll ensure the \_redirects file is included in the dist folder during the build process.

 ### Step 1: Install the vite-plugin-copy2 Package